AppDaemon/appdaemon/docs/INSTALL.rst

 -  ``api_port`` (optional) - Port the AppDaemon RESTFul API will listen on.
 If not specified, the RESTFul API will be turned off.
 -  ``namespace`` (optional) - which namespace to use.
 This can safely be left out unless you are planning to use multiple plugins (see below)
+-  ``app_init_delay`` (optional) - If sepcified, when AppDaemon connects to HASS each time, it will wait for this number of seconds before initializing apps and listening for events.
+This is useful for HASS instances that have subsystems that take time to initialize (e.g. zwave).
 Optionally, you can place your apps in a directory other than under the config directory using the ``app_dir`` directive.